 More staff were taken on at the Royal Fisheries in Whitby as it became more successful, including Carol who lived close-by.
 Peter and Carol were married in 1973 and took over the Royal Fisheries from Peter’s parents in 1979.
 Life was busy for the Fusco’s running the business and raising their family – three sons and a daughter..

-For eldest son Stuart, University followed school and after graduating at York he became more and more involved in the running of the business so it was decided to purchase a second outlet, Quayside, on Pier Road in Whitby, in 1999.
+When eldest son, Stuart, graduated from York he became more and more involved in the running of the business so it was decided to purchase a second outlet, Quayside, on Pier Road in Whitby, in 1999.
 For more about Quayside, please visit the Quayside website.

 Peter sadly passed away in October 2006.
-The family continue to run Royal Fisheries with the help of a loyal staff.
+The family, (including sons Adrian and Raymond and daughter, Maria), continue to run Royal Fisheries with the help of loyal staff.
 Violet sadly passed away in December 2017.